Physical basis of Collective Mechano-Transduction: Bridging cell decision-making to multicellular self-organisation

 Significance of the Research

 This research will fill the gap between biochemistry at the cell level and mechanics at the tissue level.
-It is essential to understanding the physical mechanisms that lead to healthy behaviour or malfunctioning of tissue, as well as to finding proper therapies for diseases that emerge at tissue scales.
+It is essential for understanding the physical mechanisms that lead to healthy behaviour or malfunctioning of tissue, as well as for finding proper therapies for diseases that emerge at tissue scales.
+Moreover, in a field dominated by genetic and chemical understandings, the outcomes of this project will provide a fresh view based on the biophysics of force transmission across the tissue.

 Financiële details & Tijdlijn